apache/hertzbeat/home/docs/introduce.md

 ## 🎡 <font color="green">Introduction</font>

 > [HertzBeat](https://github.com/dromara/hertzbeat) is an open source, real-time monitoring tool with custom-monitor and agentless.
-Support web service, database, os, middleware, network and more.
-> We also provide **[Monitoring Cloud For Saas](https://console.tancloud.cn)**, people no longer need to deploy a cumbersome monitoring tool in order to monitor their website resources. **[Sign in to get started for free](https://console.tancloud.cn)**.
+> **Monitor+Alerter+Notify** all in one.
+Support monitoring web service, database, os, middleware, cloud-native, network and more.
-> HertzBeat supports more liberal threshold alarm configuration (calculation expression), supports alarm notification, alarm template, `Discord` `Slack` `Telegram` `Email` `DingDing` `WeChat` `FeiShu` `Webhook` `SMS` and more.
+> More flexible threshold rule(calculation expression), timely notification delivery by `Discord` `Slack` `Telegram` `Email` `DingDing` `WeChat` `FeiShu` `Webhook` `SMS`.

-> Most important is HertzBeat supports [Custom Monitoring](https://hertzbeat.com/docs/advanced/extend-point), just by configuring the YML file, we can customize the monitoring types and metrics what we need.
+> We make protocols such as `Http, Jmx, Ssh, Snmp, Jdbc` configurable, and you only need to configure `YML` online to collect any metrics you want.
-> HertzBeat is modular, `manager, collector, scheduler, warehouse, alerter` modules are decoupled for easy understanding and custom development.
+> Do you believe that you can immediately adapt a new monitoring type such as K8s or Docker just by configuring online?

-> Welcome to join us to build hertzbeat together.
+> `HertzBeat`'s powerful custom-define, multi-type support, easy expansion, low coupling, hope to help developers and micro teams to quickly build their own monitoring system.

-> `HertzBeat`'s multi-type support, easy expansion, low coupling, hope to help developers and micro teams to quickly build their own monitoring tool.
+> We also provide **[Monitoring SaaS Cloud](https://console.tancloud.cn)**, users no longer need to deploy a cumbersome monitoring system in order to monitor resources. **[Get started for free](https://console.tancloud.cn)**.

 ----